Alain Giresse: Other national teams

-Kosovo

 On 23 February 2022, Kosovo appointed Giresse after agreeing to a contract until November 2023, this happened after the former coach Bernard Challandes decided to resign after weak results in October 2021.
 On 18 March 2022, Giresse made his first squad announcement with Kosovo for the friendly matches against Burkina Faso and Switzerland.
 He called-up Emir Sahiti for the first time in the squad.